skip to content

 Red X mark over three similar looking passwords.

-3. Avoid using these common interests or local places in your password or passphrase:
+3. Avoid using common interests or places in your passwords or passphrases.

-• Places: Twin Cities, Duluth, Valleyfair, Mississippi, park names, and cities.
-Rome and other major cities are popular choices.
+• Places: Rome, London and other major cities are popular choices for passwords.
 Pick a random place that means something only to you.

-• Teams, musicians, and people: The Phoenix Suns and Miami Heat are used by 2 million people, and although the Twins and Vikings aren’t in the Top 10, they and Taylor Swift aren’t the best choices.
+• Teams, musicians, and people: The Phoenix Suns and Miami Heat are used by 2 million people.
+Although the Twins and Vikings aren’t in the Top 10, those names and Taylor Swift aren’t the best choices.

 Red X mark over password

-4. Avoid using these common words or sequences:
+4. Avoid using common names, words or sequences.

 • Personal data: Family or pet names and birthdates.
-The most used names include Eva, Alex, Anna, and Max with over 7 million people each using Eva and Alex.
+The most common names to use in a password are Eva, Alex, Anna, Max, and Ava.

 • Curse words: The top-used curse word has over 26 million occurrences.